ukfires/probs-ISWC2021-example/README.md

 This will add all the data sources and mappings to RDFox, apply rules, and save `data/probs_data.nt.gz`.
 It does this via the `probs-ontology` package; if this has been installed in editable mode (as specified in `pyproject.toml`, or with the `-e` option to `pip`) then any changes made within `probs-ontology` to the scripts will be picked up here, but you may need to force doit to rerun using the `doit run -as conversion` option.

 This process takes place within the `_rdfox_working/conversion` folder, where a temporary set of scripts is assembled.
+You can show all the output from RDFox by setting the `PROBS_DEBUG` environment variable when running this command.

 ### Reasoning